Michael Sheen: Hamlet and Masters of Sex (2010–2018)

 In 2011, Sheen starred in and was creative director of National Theatre Wales's The Passion, a 72-hour secular passion play staged in his hometown of Port Talbot, Wales.
 In addition to a professional cast, over one thousand local amateurs took part in the performance and as many more volunteers from local charity and community groups were involved in preparations in the months leading up to the play.
 The event was the subject of both a BBC documentary and The Gospel of Us, a film by director Dave McKean.
 Sheen has described it as "the most meaningful experience" of his career.
 The Observer declared it "one of the outstanding theatrical events not only of this year, but of the decade".
 The Independent's critic described it as "the most extraordinary piece of community-specific theatre I've ever beheld".
 While The Daily Telegraph bemoaned the large-scale production's logistical problems, "overall I found it touching, transformative and, in its own wayward way, a triumph."
 The Guardian felt it was "so much more than just an epic piece of street theatre..transforming and uplifting".
 Sheen and co-director Bill Mitchell were jointly honoured as Best Director at the Theatre Awards UK 2011.
-In 2013, Sheen was nominated for a Best Actor Welsh BAFTA for The Gospel of Us.
+In 2013, Sheen won Best Actor at Welsh BAFTA for the production.

 Sheen's most notable film appearance of 2011 was a supporting role in Woody Allen's Midnight in Paris.
 Allen noted that "Michael had to do the pseudo-intellectual, the genuine intellectual, the pedant, and he came in and nailed it from the start".
 Sheen enjoyed playing "someone who's just absolutely got no sense that he's overstepping the mark or that he's being a bore."
 The film opened the 2011 Cannes Film Festival and became Allen's highest-grossing film to date.
 Also in 2011, Sheen starred in Beautiful Boy, an independent drama focusing on the aftermath of a school shooting, voiced the enigmatic and mysterious villain House in the Doctor Who episode "The Doctor's Wife" written by his friend Neil Gaiman and made cameo appearances in The Twilight Saga: Breaking Dawn – Part 1 and Resistance.
-In 2012 film work, Sheen starred opposite Toni Collette in the independent comedy Jesus Henry Christ and reprised his role as the vampire Aro in the final instalment of The Twilight Saga.
+In 2012 film work, Sheen starred opposite Toni Collette in the independent comedy Jesus Henry Christ and reprised his role as the vampire Aro in the final installment of The Twilight Saga.